 Shape

-Execute Terraform commands on multiple modules at once
+Execute OpenTofu/Terraform commands on multiple units at once

-Execute Terraform commands on multiple modules at once
+Execute OpenTofu/Terraform commands on multiple units at once

 Motivation

-Let’s say your infrastructure is defined across multiple Terraform modules:
+Let’s say your infrastructure is defined across multiple OpenTofu/Terraform units:

 root